United People's Front

 Discrimination against lower castes is especially common in the rural areas in the western part of the country, even though the Government has outlawed the public shunning of "untouchables," and makes an effort to protect the rights of the disadvantaged castes.
 Economic, social and educational advancement tend to be a function of historical patterns, geographic location, and caste.
 Better education and higher levels of prosperity, especially in the Kathmandu Valley, slowly are reducing caste distinctions and increasing opportunities for lower socioeconomic groups.
 Better educated, urban-oriented castes (Brahmin, Chhetri, and certain elements of the Newar community traditionally dominant in the Kathmandu Valley) continue to dominate politics and senior administrative and military positions, and to control a disproportionate share of natural resources in their territories.

-Children and adolescents have been the most impacted.
+Children and adolescents had been the most impacted.
 A majority of the children involved in the Maoist-run organization were forced or lured to act as soldiers.
 Children have been used as human shields, as porters to carry the Maoist's dead comrades, as housekeepers and cooks, and as sex slaves.
 Overall, as a result of the conflict, many young children and pre-adolescents have been left alone, either abandoned by their families for their own safety or orphaned by killings.
-Often these children have found themselves totally isolated as community protection systems, both formal and informal, have broken down.
-The physical and psychosocial welfare of children in the conflict areas has declined.
-Nepal has an immediate need to address these issues related to children and youth as a result of the Maoist conflict.
+Often these children found themselves totally isolated as community protection systems, both formal and informal, have broken down.
+The physical and psychosocial welfare of children in the conflict areas declined.
+Nepal had an immediate need to address these issues related to children and youth as a result of the Maoist conflict.

 |Join the GlobalSecurity.org mailing list|